cda-tum/fiction/docs/algorithms/orthogonal.rst

 **Header:** ``fiction/algorithms/physical_design/ortho_ordering_network.hpp``

-Adjustment of ``orthogonal``, which orders the PIs of the logic network in order to save area and wire crossings.
+Adjustment of "orthogonal", which orders the PIs of the logic network in order to save area and wire crossings.

 .. doxygenfunction:: fiction::orthogonal_ordering_network